 Hargrove Controls + Automation Announces Renovation of WALA Building in Downtown Mobile

 Hargrove has garnered a reputation for renovating and revitalizing the area by restoring buildings to their former glory while serving new purposes.
+To date, Hargrove has renovated more than 125,000 square feet of previously abandoned space including the Kress, Neisner, Washington Street, and now the WALA building.
 The team is proud to be at the forefront of the city's restorative efforts by continuing to make downtown Mobile a hub for innovation and technology jobs.
 The controls and automation business will drive client visits from all over the country and the world, impacting not only commerce, but tourism in downtown Mobile.